drewwilimitis/drewwilimitis.github.io/CV.md

 2014-2018
 :   **University of Chicago**; Chicago, IL
     *B.S.
-Computational and Applied Mathematics*
+Computational and Applied Mathematics* Experience

-Experience
 ----------

 **Data Analyst at Hyatt Hotels Corporation**

-Automated mobile text data collection and cleaning with Python REST API libraries (urllib, requests)
+Automated mobile text data collection and cleaning (urllib, requests), as well as ad-hoc reporting with a Dash app

-Built an analytical dashboard application (using Dash) to visualize and streamline ad-hoc analytics reporting

 Trained and deployed production quality machine learning models using scikit-learn and AWS, including: